 Graduate Teaching Assistantships

 Most of our PhD students are supported as Graduate Teaching Assistants (GTAs).
-The starting salary for a nine-month GTA appointment is about $18,700.
+The starting salary for a nine-month GTA appointment is about $19,594.
 Students teaching during the summer months receive additional stipends.

-Position description
+Position Description

 Our teaching assistantships are half-time (20 hours/week) positions.
 New GTAs generally teach in situations with a lot of support structure: discussion sections in the Kansas Algebra Program (KAP) or teaching lab sections as part of large lecture calculus classes; or an individual section of precalculus.
 More advanced GTAs usually teach one to two sections of business calculus (3 hours each) or one-two sections of engineering calculus (4 hours each).
 GTAs within a year or two of the PhD may also be given more challenging teaching assignments or a higher level course in the summer.

-Teaching support and training
+Teaching Support and Training

 Our GTAs receive substantial support for their teaching duties.
 KAP holds regular meetings and training sessions through the semester.
 Faculty teaching large lecture sections coordinate closely with their GTAs.
 In calculus courses with common exams, the course coordinator meets regularly with the teaching staff.
 During their first semester, new mathematics GTAs take a seminar on teaching.
 Both faculty and more experienced GTAs are always available for consultation.